texstudio-org/texstudio/utilities/manual/source/configuration.md

 The advanced options allow among others:

 Automatically load all included files of a LaTeX document :   This load all child document and scans them.
-This is necessary to provide a complete set of available references, bibid and possibly used packages if they are defined in a child document
+This is necessary to provide a complete set of available references, bibID and possibly used packages if they are defined in a child document

 Scan LaTeX distribution for installed packages
 :   This scan allows txs to determine if the given packages are valid and also to provide proposal for package name completion